Battle of Guam (1944): Final operations

 Rain and thick jungle made conditions difficult for the Americans, but after an engagement with the main Japanese line of defense around Mount Barrigada from 2 to 4 August, the Japanese line collapsed.
 The 1st Provisional Brigade formed up on the left flank of the 3rd Marine Division on 7 August because of the widening front and continued casualties, in an effort to prevent the Japanese from slipping through gaps in the line.
 That day the 307th Infantry clashed with two tanks that held up the capture of the village of Yigo, but only for a few hours.
 The following day, it captured the Japanese stronghold at Mount Santa Rosa.
-On 10 August, Geiger declared that all organized Japanese resistance ended.
+On 10 August, Geiger declared all organized Japanese resistance had ended.

 Not everyone heard the message.
 That day, the 1st Battalion, 306th Infantry, encountered cave positions at Mount Mataguac, and in the ensuing clash, lost 8 dead and 17 wounded before withdrawing for the night.
 The caves contained Obata's headquarters.
 In his final message to Imperial General Headquarters, he reported: